Cloud Security Basics for Non-Technical Business Owners

 Account Hijacking

 Stolen credentials grant attackers full access to cloud resources.
+This is especially dangerous in cloud environments where one account can control massive infrastructure.

 - Phishing for cloud account credentials